 The Lit Brothers warehouse on the right just beyond the 17th Street bridge was demolished in the early 1980's, to be replaced by a Community College of Philadelphia parking garage.
 The siding ramp on the left is still there.
 The wall on the right has been retained (get it?) and is still the lowest retaining wall on the Callowhill Cut.

 Very large George Vaux Cresson family plot on prime real estate in Laurel Hill Cemetery, overlooking Cresson Avenue and Vaux Street in East Falls..

 The southeast corner of 18th and Hamilton Streets today.

-Hamilton Street ends at 19th today, but this is where it would be.
+Hamilton Street ends at 19th today, but this is where it used to be.

 authored by Joe Walsh, January 2022